jeremytammik/voltage_controlled_relay/README.md

 Important aspect: when the Arduino is turned off, the relay remains in the low voltage default state, which is grid mains.
 The voltage measurement uses the two 12V Zener diodes plus 1:2 voltage divieder.
-The trigger voltages a manually defined in ADC units:
+The trigger voltages are manually defined in approximate ADC units:

 ```
 int adcTurnOffAll = 1200; // 25.2V